qmk/qmk_flasher/README.md

 We welcome contributions from everyone.
-Contributions may take the form of code, documentation, bug reports, feature requests, and any other activity that will improve QMK Firmware Flasher.
-We ask that you follow a few guidelines when contributing:
+Contributions may take the form of code, documentation, bug reports, feature requests, and any other activity that will improve QMK Flasher.
+We ask that you follow a few guidelines when
+contributing:

 * Be excellent to each other
 * The primary audience for this tool is non-technical